-Meghan Markle & Prince Harry’s First Interview Together Shows How Great A Team They Are
+Meghan Markle & Prince Harry’s First Interview Is Wonderful, Duh

 On Monday, after Kensington Palace released the news that Prince Harry and Meghan Markle are engaged, the world lost it's collective mind.
 That became even more true when Prince Harry and Markle's first post-engagement interview aired, especially considering what a great and loving team the pair already seem to be.
 "We want to carry out our work," Prince Harry said of his relationship with Markle.
 "And try to encourage others and the younger generation to be able to see the world in the correct sense rather than a distorted view."